Atlas Coffee Club Review: This Subscription Helped Me Discover the Wide World of Coffee

 Atlas Coffee Club Features

 As mentioned earlier, Atlas Coffee Club is a subscription service, which means they send you recurring deliveries each month.
-When you sign up for Atlas, you can select whether you want deliveries every two or four weeks, as well as how many bags you want per delivery—at the low end, you can opt for just half a bag, or for true coffee enthusiasts (or large households), you can get as many as four bags.
+When you sign up for Atlas, you can select whether you want deliveries every two or four weeks, as well as how many bags you want per delivery—at the low end, you can opt for just half a bag, or for true coffee enthusiasts (or large households), you can get up to four bags.
 It’s worth noting that if you opt for deliveries every two weeks, you’re going to get the same beans twice, as the brand only introduces new coffee on a monthly basis.

 Atlas also caters to your individual coffee preferences.
-You can choose between whole bean or ground coffee, depending on what equipment you usually use, and you can also specify whether you prefer light to medium roast, medium to dark roast, or all roast types.
+You can choose between whole bean or ground coffee, depending on what coffee equipment you usually use, and you can also specify whether you prefer light to medium roast, medium to dark roast, or all roast types.
 Atlas also offers a decaf subscription, available in medium roast.

 As with most subscriptions, you can skip a delivery or cancel at any time, and Atlas also has rewards programs that let you earn bonuses like free shipping and store credit.
-The only downside we could find is that there’s no way to reorder your favorite coffee—Atlas doesn’t have a storefront where you can purchase past products, which is a bummer if you find a coffee that you really love!
+The only downside we could find is that there’s no way to reorder your favorite coffee—Atlas doesn’t have a storefront where you can purchase past products, which is a bummer if you find a coffee that you really love.